binary-manu/binary-is-better/_drafts/k8s-nginx-ingress.md

 the plain TCP connection to a target service.
 This way it's possible to use it to control non-HTTP traffic towards services.

-The geneal wau to enable this feature is exmplained [in this page][nginx-ingress-tcp] and involves config maps and command line options.
-It's worth reading, but thanks to the Heml chart there is a much easier way to do that: we can simply add entries to the top-level `tcp` value and let the chart take care of the details.
+The geneal way to enable this feature is explained [in this page][nginx-ingress-tcp] and involves config maps and command line options.
+It's worth reading, but thanks to the Helm chart there is a much easier way to do that: we can simply add entries to the top-level `tcp` value and let the chart take care of the details.
 Basically, for each port to forward, we must add a key/value entry to `tcp` with the following format:
-* the key is a string representing the port we want to listen to on the host, in decimal form; i.e. `"8123"`;
+* the key is a string representing the host port we want to listen on, in decimal form (i.e. `"8123"`);
-* the value is a string like `"namespace/serviceName:servicePort"`, defining the namespace and the name of the servicxe that will receive the traffic, as well as the port, i.e. `"default/static-site:80"`.
+* the value is a string like `"namespace/serviceName:servicePort"`, defining the namespace and the name of the service that will receive the traffic, as well as the port (i.e. `"default/static-site:80"`).

 Let's use this feature to expose our static site directly via port 8123.
-Given the format above, when use `helm` to upgrade the ingress release while specify an additional value for the TCP entry.
+It is not required to uninstall and reinstall the ingress Helm chart to set the new values: `helm` has an `upgrade` command to upgrade a release while accepting additional values.
 All other values we specified at install time are kept thanks to `--reuse-values`:

 ```sh
 $ helm upgrade -n ingress-nginx ingress-nginx --reuse-values \